flo2274/justicase-backend/README.md

 # justicase-backend

-//Start server with node server.js
+//Start server with npm run dev

 //.env needs to be added maunally